mistakelly/Data-structure-and-algorithm-in-python/README.md

 ## Characteristics of LINKED->LISTS

-1. they are not stored in conti
+1. they are not stored in contigo